klusai/tinyfabulist/docs/Phi-4_model.md

    - Receive real-time alerts for quality and safety interventions.

 ---

-## Phi-4 in Action

-An example of Phi-4’s mathematical reasoning capabilities includes solving advanced competition problems with remarkable efficiency and accuracy.

----
 ## Inspiration Source

 This document is based on information from the official Microsoft blog post: Introducing Phi-4: Microsoft’s Newest Small Language Model Specializing in Complex Reasoning.